 SPLAT!
 Disappointment landed on my Christmas like a sack of squash.

 I really couldn’t complain.
 It had both AM and FM.
 A darn good gift that kids all over the world would love to have.
-And on top of that, I got a turtleneck, Hungry Hungry Hippo, a Barbie named Tuesday, and an Etch A Sketch!
+And on top of that, I got a turtleneck, a Barbie named Tuesday, and Hungry Hungry Hippo!

 But even so, all I could think about was the gift I didn’t get.